diegojramirezs7/pf/README.txt

   (* = still entirely optional if you prefer vanilla CSS :)

-- A ton of other stuff.
+- A ton of other stuf

 In short, Spectral's the culmination of several new things I'm working on/trying out, so please, let me know what you think :)